-- Describe the subject matter in works of art - Learn new perspectives of the aesthetic world - Appreciate art as a way of understanding the point of view of persons of other cultures or other times - Observe the basic arts elements in performances and exhibitions and use them to formulate objective assessments of artworks - Apply the principles of positive critique in giving and receiving responses to performances. - Recognize the making subject or theme in visual art
+- Describe line, shape, and color in art works - Analyze how lines, shapes, and colors are repeated in a work of art - Speculate about how an art work was made - Describe the subject matter in works of art - Appreciate art as a way of understanding the point of view of persons of other cultures or other times - Observe the basic arts elements in performances and exhibitions and use them to formulate objective assessments of artworks. - Apply the principles of positive critique in giving and receiving responses to performances. - Recognize the making subject or theme in visual art.